 The inscription written in a shortened form of Latin is likely to have read:

-The inscription is notable because it mentions Gnaeus Julius Agricola, the Roman governor of Britain from AD 77-84, who is otherwise known from a biography written by his son-in-law Tacitus.
+The inscription is notable because it mentions Gnaeus Julius Agricola, the Roman governor of Britain from AD 77-84.
+He is otherwise known from a biography written by his son-in-law Tacitus.

-An outstanding statuette, the so-called ‘Verulamium Venus’, is among one of the most famous finds at Verulamium.
-The bronze figurine probably once held central place in a household shrine.
-Venus stands holding a golden apple said to have been won in a beauty contest with the goddesses Juno and Minerva (though it may possibly represent the goddess of the Underworld Persephone holding a pomegranate).
-The statuette is one of the finest to have survived from Roman Britain.
+A unique statuette, the so-called ‘Verulamium Venus’, is among one of the most famous finds at Verulamium.
+The bronze figurine probably once held a central place in a household shrine.
+Venus stands holding a golden apple said to have been won in a beauty contest with the goddesses Juno and Minerva (though it may represent the goddess of the Underworld, Persephone holding a pomegranate).
+The statuette is one of the finest to have survived.

-A visit to St Albans will give you a good chance to see some of the most impressive Roman remains and artefacts from Britain.
+A visit to St Albans will allow you to see some of the most impressive Roman remains and artefacts from Britain.